asimwe1/rust_chatapp/site/guide/10-pastebin.md

 # in the project root
 cargo run

-# in a seperate terminal
+# in a separate terminal
 echo "Hello, world." | curl --data-binary @- http://localhost:8000
 # => http://localhost:8000/eGs